-- Review the Schedule of Classes for Fall Term Receive advisor clearance to register for classes (New students will need to complete New Student Orientation).
+- Review the Schedule of Classes for Fall Term Receive advisor clearance to register for classes (New students will need to complete a New Student Orientation).

 - Schedule your Advising Appointment if you have not been cleared to register.

-- Register for Fall Term Classes
+- Register for Fall Term Classes.

 Oregon Coast Community College students who wish to use Veterans Educational Benefits while attending OCCC should follow these steps to get started:

 Step 1: Apply with the VA